Travis

 Note that sudo is not available for builds that are running on the container-based workers.

-Using the Chrome addon in the headless mode #
+Headless mode with the Chrome addon #

 As of 2017-05-02, this means stable or beta on Linux builds, and beta on macOS builds.